italoosorio/SilkBuilder-Doc/how_to/toggle_list.md

 # Toggle Related Elements

-There are situation when *Silk Components* have to be shown or hidden following centain operational conditions.
-For cases like this the components have the methods show(), hide() and toggle().
-However, many time the component is part of a HTML structure which will provide to the user the contextual explanation about when or how to use the component.
-In this kind of situations hidding only the component will leave the HTML structure visible but without the component.
+There are situations when *Silk Components* must be shown or hidden following certain operational conditions.
+For cases like this, the components have the methods show(), hide(), and toggle().
+However, sometimes, the Silk component is part of an HTML structure, giving the user a contextual explanation of when and how to use the component's operation.
+In this situation, hiding only the Silk component will leave the HTML structure visible without the Silk component, which could lead to user confusion.
+To solve this situation, the developer has to add extra code to hide the HTML containing the Silk Component.

 ## Case Scenario

-The most common scenario of the cases above is when Buttons are set to trigger the chanage of status of an item.
-In this case the Button has to be shows or hidden depening on the status of the selected item in a Table.
+A typical scenario is when *silk:Buttons* trigger the change of "status" of an item.
+In this case, the Button has to be shown or hidden depending on the existing record "status."
+The code below show an example:

-For a case like this the interface structure will be the following:

 ```xml
 <div>